Volkevich/Volkevich.CV/README.md

 - 🔭 I’m currently working on creating a social network for animals along with the study of Spring and all its aspects.
 - 🌱 I’m currently learning develop with Spring, learn Spring Security, and so on.
-- 👯 I’m looking to collaborate on https://www.linkedin.com/in/vitali-volkevich-000645236/
 - 🤔 I’m looking for help with creation of telegram bots and payment systems built into bots.
 - 💬 Ask me about Java or Cybercrime, I gave 10 years to fight against them.
 - 📫 How to reach me: